jwcarr/eyekit/README.md

 - You want to produce publication-ready visualizations and to share your data in a standard and open format.

-- You are *not* looking for statistical solutions (this is outwith Eyekit's purview).

 Installation
 ------------